Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - This week Smith will face the NFL's 30th-ranked pass defense (280.2 yards allowed per game).

-- The Football Team's defense is 32nd in the NFL, conceding 2.2 passing touchdowns per game.
+- The Football Team's defense is 32nd in the NFL, allowing 2.2 passing touchdowns per game.

 Recent Performances

-- Smith put together an 80-yard performance against the Giants last week on five catches (16 yards per reception) while being targeted seven times and scoring one touchdown.
+- Smith put together an 80-yard performance against the Giants last week on five catches (16 yards per catch) while being targeted seven times and scoring one touchdown.

-- Smith's 10 catches (on 16 targets) have netted him 135 yards (45.0 ypg) and one touchdown during his last three games.
+- Smith's stat line during his last three games includes 10 grabs for 135 yards and one touchdown.
+He averaged 45.0 yards per game, and was targeted 16 times.

 Smith's Philadelphia Teammates